Keep your iPhone 13 mini's screen looking pristine with a screen protector

 Great value: iVoler iPhone 13 mini Screen Protector

-It may cost a little more than others on this list, but this iPhone 13 mini screen protector set from iVoler comes with four tempered glass screen guards, two camera lens protectors, and an alignment kit so you can more easily avoid making mistakes.
+This six-piece iPhone 13 mini screen protector set from iVoler comes with four tempered glass screen guards and two camera lens protectors, plus an alignment kit so you can more easily avoid making mistakes.
 If you regularly change your screen protector, it's a top pick.

 All around protection: Miracase Glass Case for iPhone 13 mini

-Since the iPhone 13 mini features glass on the front and on the back, those prone to dropping their devices should probably consider protecting both sides.
-Miracase envelops your phone in protection with a tempered glass screen protector and bumper case.
-Since it's clear on the back, your iPhone color choice will shine through.
+Miracase envelops your phone with a tempered glass screen protector and bumper case.
+Since it's clear on the back, your iPhone color choice will shine through and the edge will provide additional shock absorbance.

 Which iPhone 13 mini screen protector should you choose?